 Part time computer guy, part time vagabond.
 I love watercolor and warm weather!

-– I was born in Michigan and homeschooled as a kid, but I never really did much schoolwork after 8th grade.
+Where are you from?
+What is your background? – I was born in Michigan and homeschooled as a kid, but I never really did much schoolwork after 8th grade.
 As soon as I was old enough, I left home to go to Hawaii by myself and try to live in the jungle.
 It didn’t work out so well and I ended up back in Michigan a week later.
 I worked as a furniture carpenter for 3 years, quit, and traveled around the world for a few more years visiting places like India, Malaysia, Australia, Thailand, etc. Eventually, I figured out how to make money selling design resources and traveled for a few more years as a sort of digital nomad living out of a pretty small bag.
 Eventually, I met my wife and now we live on a little island in malaysia and we have a kid on the way!
 I don’t know what’s next but I’m looking forward to it.

-– I loved making furniture, but I can’t do that while traveling.
+What made you want to become an artist? – I loved making furniture, but I can’t do that while traveling.
 I’ve always been an artist, I guess, but the computer work earned a lot and leaves me time to travel and fiddle around with lots of little projects.

-– I try to imagine something that I would love to buy and then I make it real and as awesome as I can.
+How would you describe your approach? – I try to imagine something that I would love to buy and then I make it real and as awesome as I can.

-– I really think you just have to make a lot of products and let the sales tell you whats good and what sucks.
+Who or what has been the biggest single influence on your way of thinking? – I really think you just have to make a lot of products and let the sales tell you whats good and what sucks.

-– Artists can now make a really great living if they are good with computers.
+How do you think online design resources have influenced the art being produced today? – Artists can now make a really great living if they are good with computers.
 Non-artist or people unskilled in certain areas can affordably get a great design template.

-– I love my wife and I love my iPad pencil.
+What are you passionate about besides your work? – I love my wife and I love my iPad pencil.
 I like to go to museums and photograph every motive or ornate design I can find.

+Which of your projects has been most important to developing your personal style?
 My videos have been a great advantage for me.
 I really push myself to get comfortable with narration and editing even though I just hate it.
 Now, I have a lot of followers who like my tutorials and buy my add-ons because they all come with concise video explanations that even a beginner can follow.

+What would you say is your strongest skill?
 I think I’m good and just getting random ideas for new products and sorting through them.
 Brainstorming?
 Something like that.